SharzyL/pastebin-worker/README.md

 2. GNU make.
 3. `pandoc` to convert Markdown to HTML.
 4. `node` and `yarn`.
-5. `wrangler`, which is the official cli program to manage Cloudflare workers.
+5. `wrangler`, the official cli program to manage Cloudflare workers.

 Create two KV namespaces in Cloudflare workers (one for production, one for test).
 Remember their IDs.
 If you do not need testing, simply create one.